srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 Your manager wants the system to be resilient to network outages, which do still occur occasionally in some areas of the cheese processing facilities.
 In addition, the IT department has requested that you optimize the system to bulk upload any non-critical telemetry data at specific times in the day to help load balance network usage.

-You propose configuring IoT Edge to support an offline scenario in case network drops, and you will look into storing telemetry from sensors locally (on device) and configuring the Edge devices for regular syncs at given times.
+You propose configuring IoT Edge to support an offline scenario in case the network drops, and you will look into storing telemetry from sensors locally (on device) and configuring the Edge devices for regular syncs at given times.

 The following resources will be created: